bhisaac/5eFP/5eFP-SRD.md

 - Plan a more conservative approach to whatever you do during a positive swing.
 - Successes that arise can be definitive beginnings, but perhaps they are not that defined.
 There is also a tendency to read too much into positive swing.
 The universe isn't really deciding to choose you as the "chosen one."
 Everyone experiences a positive swing once in a while.
 You aren't necessarily destined or fated to win or succeed.
 - You can be less risk-averse during a positive swing.
 - Set aside and preserve any gains or advances acquired through positive swing and avoid over-committing your efforts or overinvesting your time and energy.
+Use the resrouces you set aside during a postive swing for when a negative swing takes over.
 - Positive swing can end with little or no advanced warning.

 More TBA.